Ironstone New Build

 An impressive new house built in traditional local ironstone

 This is one of our completed new build stone houses.
-The customer had a strong vision of what he wanted and we worked closely with him on this “Design and Build” project to achieve a visually impressive house that fit with its surroundings.
+The customer had a strong vision of what he wanted and we worked closely with him on this “Design and Build” project to achieve a visually impressive house that fits with its surroundings.

 The house comprises three storeys with leaded dormers in the roof.
 The first floor construction is block and beam to neutralise the sound and take the underfloor heating which has been installed throughout the house along with an air source heat pump.